LinTrieu/mafia-experience/README.md

 ## Roadmap: further development (since demo day)

 - [x] Add 'Mafia Victim Reveal' result page for all users (i.e. non-victims)
+- [x] Truncate database Users table everytime a user clicks 'Start new game' button to ensure every unique game is unique
 - [ ] Display a list of the game's winning players on final Mafia Win screen (i.e. names of who is in villager/mafia group)
 - [ ] Implement Villager Voting functionality and countdown for the voting process (i.e. 'Vote who you think is in the Mafia?')